-- The Frangipani Tree Mystery by Ovidia Yu – a fun, feminist, culturally insightful mystery.
+- The Frangipani Tree Mystery by Ovidia Yu – 5 stars.
+A fun, feminist, culturally insightful mystery.
 It reminded me of The Widows of Malabar Hill.
 Just exactly right.

 - The Last Romantics by Tara Conklin – 4 stars.
 An intense remembering of siblings growing up years in an unstable family environment from the perspective of old age.
 Excellent.
 Tough traumatic childhood.
 Thought provoking.
 Really really good story.